drfleming0227/Redfish-Tools/doc-generator/README.md

 * Required and optional parameters that you can also specify on the command line.
 * Some required parameters, such as URI mappings, that you cannot specify on the command line.

 Several flavors of configuration files are available.
-See [Redfish docs generator: Configuration](README_config_files.md).
+See [Redfish doc generator: Configuration](README_config_files.md).

 ## Processing